-I’m definitely saving up the next round of brown bananas to make this one again.
+I’m definitely saving up the next round of brown bananas to make this Reese’s Peanut Butter Banana Bread again.

 Do you have a favorite banana bread recipe?
 Feel free to comment and include a link if you so desire!

-Bake for approx 1 hour or until toothpick inserted into center comes out clean.
-Keep an eye on the bread and if you notice the it browning too fast, lower the temperature down to 325° and loosely cover with foil or just cover it with foil.
+- Bake for approx 1 hour or until toothpick inserted into center comes out clean.
+Keep an eye on the bread and if you notice the it browning too fast on top, lower the temperature down to 325° and loosely cover with foil.
+I always do this.

 Recipe source: adapted from cookiesandcups.com- Craving more?
 Sign up for the Wishes & Dishes Newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook , Twitter , Pinterest and Instagram for all of the latest updates!